There’s one word all experienced landlords have come to fear: eviction.

 Do Evictions Show Up On Background Checks?

-The term background check doesn’t necessarily denote a specific type of information search; landlords who use the phrase background check are typically doing both a criminal background check and an eviction history check.
+The term background check doesn’t necessarily denote a specific type of information search; landlords who use the phrase background check typically do both a criminal background check and an eviction history check.

-Evictions do not show up on criminal background checks unless there was an associated charge or misdemeanor that had to be settled in civil court.
-Evictions will show up in an eviction history check for as long as they are on record with the courts; these files are typically on file for seven years.
+Evictions would not appear on criminal background checks unless an associated charge or misdemeanor had to be settled in civil court.
+Evictions will appear in an eviction history check for as long as they are on record with the courts; these files are typically on file for seven years.

 Checking your credit report for evictions isn’t going to bring back any results; evictions are not included there.